• Skip to primary navigation

 Instructions

 1. Heat the oven and prepare the pan.
-Adjust oven rack to middle position and preheat oven to 350 degrees Grease an 8-inch round cake pan with nonstick cooking spray or brush lightly with coconut oil.
-Place an 8-inch round piece of parchment paper in the bottom of the pan.
+Adjust oven rack to middle position and preheat oven to 350℉.
+Grease an 8-inch round cake pan with nonstick cooking spray or brush lightly with coconut oil.
+Place a parchment paper round in the bottom of the pan.

 2. Prepare the batter.
 Whisk the almond flour, coconut flour, baking powder, and salt together in a medium mixing bowl.
 Cut in coconut oil until no large pieces of coconut oil remain.
 I like to use my fingers for this.
 If you don’t want to use your fingers, use a pastry cutter.
 Remove two tablespoons of dry mixture for the streusel and place in a small mixing bowl.
 Set aside.